Seafood at Swan Oyster Depot

 R & G Lounge

 Hidden away in Chinatown, R & G Lounge is the perfect spot to have your Chinatown experience and get your crab fix.
+This space has two levels: a downstairs with more casual decor and a formal upstairs.
 Along with all the Chinese classics, they serve up crab in eight ways.
-For us, any combination of crab and garlic and we're in heaven.
-What to Eat: Salt and pepper crab.
+Try it deep fried, steamed in white wine, or even covered in black bean sauce.
+With any combination of crab and garlic, we're in heaven.
+What to Eat: salt and pepper crab.

 Eat at R&G Lounge